Pratham2405/ESKAPE-Drug-Repurposing-/README.md

 # ESKAPE-Drug-Repurposing-
-The repo. aims at seeking anti-ESKAPE pathogen hits from existing approved drugs using docking and MD simulation studies.
+The repo aims at seeking anti-ESKAPE pathogen hits from existing approved drugs using docking(Autodock Vina) and MD simulation(GROMACS) studies.